Salah-Sal/Salah-Sal.github.io/README.md

 ### Front Matter
 Each post must start with YAML front matter.
 Key fields:
-- `layout: post` (Usually fixed)
+- `layout: post`
 - `title: "Your Post Title"`
-- `date: YYYY-MM-DD HH:MM:SS +/-ZZZZ` (e.g., `2024-05-15 10:00:00 -0400`)
+- `date: YYYY-MM-DD HH:MM:SS +/-ZZZZ`
-- `categories: [category1, category2]` (Optional list of categories)
+- `categories: [category1, category2]`
-- `lang: en` (For English posts, or other language codes like `ar` for translations)
+- `lang: en` (or `ar` for Arabic)

 ### Translating Posts
-To provide a translation for an existing post (e.g., from English to Arabic):
+To provide a translation for an existing post:
-1. Create a new file with the same date and slug, but append the language code to the filename.
-For example, if the English post is `2024-05-15-my-cool-post.md`, the Arabic version would be `2024-05-15-my-cool-post.ar.md`.
+1. Create a new file with the same date and slug, but append the language code to the filename (e.g., `2024-05-15-my-post.ar.md`).
-2. In the front matter of the translated post (`.ar.md` file):
-    - Set `lang: ar` (or the respective language code).
+2. In the front matter of the translated post, set `lang: ar` and translate the `title`.
-    - Translate the `title`.
-    - Keep the `date` and `categories` generally the same as the original post (categories can be translated if you have a system for it, but often kept consistent for simplicity).
-3. Translate the body of the post into the target language.
+3. Translate the body of the post.

 ## Managing UI Translations

-User interface text (like navigation links, button labels, static text) is managed in YAML files within the `_data/locales/` directory:
+User interface text is managed in YAML files within the `_data/locales/` directory (`en.yml` for English, `ar.yml` for Arabic).
-- `_data/locales/en.yml` for English
-- `_data/locales/ar.yml` for Arabic

 Edit these files to change or add UI strings.
-The Liquid tag `{{ site.data.locales[site.active_lang].your_string_key }}` is used in templates to display these strings.

-## Key Features & Technologies

-- **Jekyll:** Static site generator.
-- **jekyll-polyglot:** For multilingual support (English & Arabic).
-- **jekyll-seo-tag:** Automates common SEO metadata.
-- **jekyll-sitemap:** Generates `sitemap.xml`.
-- **jekyll-paginate-v2:** For blog post pagination.
-- **Giscus:** Comments system powered by GitHub Discussions.
-- **Rouge:** For syntax highlighting in code blocks.
-- **Noto Sans Arabic:** Web font for Arabic text.

----
-*This README was last updated/reviewed by an automated process.*